Surkin

-Benoit Heitz (born 1985), known by his stage name Surkin, is a French musician, record producer, DJ and art director.
-He is known for his electronic music compositions under the names Surkin and Gener8ion.
+Benoit Heitz (born 1985), known by his stage name Surkin, is a French musician, composer, record producer, DJ and art director.
+He is also known for his electronic music under the project name Gener8ion.

 Life and career

-Surkin was born in Arles, the south of France.
+Surkin was born in Arles in the south of France.
 He studied contemporary art at Villa Arson in Nice before moving to Paris to start his music career.

 He first gained attention in 2006 with his first releases on the French Institubes music label, DJ performances in clubs and music festivals such as Coachella, Fuji Rock Festival and Ultra Music Festival, and remixes for artists like Paul Johnson, Justice, Chromeo, DJ Mehdi, and Kavinsky.
 During this time, Surkin's productions are notable for their use of heavily modified vocal samples and the use of cut-up.

 In 2011 he launched the independent record label Marble along with Para One and Bobmo.

-Surkin released his first album "USA" late 2011, which was called by dance magazine Mixmag "one of the most exciting concept albums of the 21st century".
-The album is influenced by Detroit techno, 80's electro and Chicago House, featuring vocals by Ann Saunderson (from Inner City) and Marshall Jefferson collaborator Kevin Irving.
+In late 2011 Surkin released his first album USA, which was called by dance magazine Mixmag "one of the most exciting concept albums of the 21st century".
+The album is influenced by Detroit techno, 80's electro and Chicago house, featuring vocals by Ann Saunderson from Inner City and Marshall Jefferson collaborator Kevin Irving.

-In 2015 he released the E.P.
-"The New International Sound Part II" featuring vocals by M.I.A, under the name GENER8ION.
+In 2015 he released the EP The New International Sound Part II featuring vocals by M.I.A, under the name GENER8ION.
 The subsequent music video, directed by Inigo Westmeier and executive produced by French director Romain Gavras, was shot at the Chinese fighting school of Shaolin Tagou and featured a synchronized choreography by 36,000 of their students.

-In 2016, Surkin composed the original music of the Nike campaign 'Da Da Ding' which won numerous awards at international advertising competitions and scored the launch video of the iPhone 7 "Don't Blink" which was shown in September at the Apple keynote in Cupertino.
-In March 2016 he released a visual magazine called "Unite Or Perish" and a new EP under the name Gener8ion called "GN8003" on French label Bromance.
+In 2016, Surkin composed the original music of the Nike campaign "Da Da Ding" which won numerous awards at international advertising competitions, and scored the launch video of the iPhone 7 "Don't Blink", which was shown in September at the Apple keynote in Cupertino.
+In March 2016, he released a visual magazine called "Unite Or Perish", and a new EP under the name Gener8ion called "GN8003" through the French label Bromance.

-In 2017 Surkin collaborated with fashion brand Dior to create the music of their campaign Poison Club and composed the music of the global Mercedes-Benz campaign "Never Stop Improving" featuring Roger Federer.
+In 2017 Surkin collaborated with fashion brand Dior to create the music of their campaign "Poison Club", and composed the music of the global Mercedes-Benz campaign "Never Stop Improving" featuring Roger Federer.

+On 24 April 2026, Gener8ion released the dual single "Storm" featuring Swedish rapper Yung Lean.
+It was accompanied by a seven-minute music video filmed at a boarding school in England set in 2034, directed by Romain Gavras and choreographed by Damien Jalet.
+The first album under the alias Gener8ion, titled Love & Tears, was released on 12 June 2026.